UnrealProjectProgramming/Multiplayer_ConnectingPlayers/README.md

 * The replication and authority -> the server is always right and Has the authority to replicate other actors , the server has the upper hand upon the client, we used SetReplicates(true) and SetReplicateMovement(true) to enable it.

+* how NATs "Network Address Translation" work and the differences between local and global network.
+Connecting to two players using Hamachi by creating a new network then launch server on the this current network and launch the client on the other pcs "(ue4 path)" "(Game path)" -server -log "(ue4 path)" "(Game path)" LOCAL_IP:LISTENING_PORT -game -log